Under the hood · Pipeline

 Input

-Parses the URL, strips deep paths and UTM params down to the homepage root, then runs a live DNS lookup to confirm the domain actually exists before any work begins.
+Strips the URL to the homepage root (removes deep paths, UTM params, query strings), then runs a live DNS lookup to confirm the domain resolves before any work begins.
+Returns HTTP 422 immediately if the domain doesn't exist.

 inputDNS + normalisation